kpatil716/hello-world/README.md

 # hello-world
 This is how I began using GitHub

-Hello evreyone out there!
+Hello everyone out there!
 Kunal here.